phink

 We suggest to use integrity and unit tests from your codebase to get inspiration to generate good invariants.

-Creating good invariants for Ink! smart-contracts
+Creating good invariants for ink! smart-contracts

 Below are some guidelines to help you design robust invariants: